 When investing for current income, it’s key to weigh the changing composition of the risk/reward profile of different types of income-producing securities (corporate, government and municipal bonds, preferred stock, real estate investment trusts, etc.).
 These articles assess income investing strategies and some of the primary risks involved.

 The fixed income marketplace presents a difficult backdrop of low interest rates and narrow credit spreads.
-Richard “Crit” Thomas, Touchstone’s global market strategist, discusses why a more active and flexible strategy may offer opportunity.
+Richard "Crit" Thomas, Touchstone's global market strategist, discusses how a more active and flexible strategy could be responsive to mispriced sectors and rapidly changing conditions.

 Chris Mathewson of Ares Capital Management, LLC, sub-advisor to the Touchstone Credit Opportunities Fund, examines considerations surrounding the below investment grade universe and discusses how they inform the portfolio’s positioning.